Project · Hackathon · August/September 2018

 GachaBot compresses a full product cycle into 48 hours, but the research didn’t take shortcuts.
 The field findings directly changed the design the same day they were collected.

-CapabilityHow it showed up at KS³
+What this showsHow it showed up at KS³

-Deciding what to ask vs. what to infer The hardest design question wasn't the recommendation algorithm — it was the question flow.
-With a 30-second interaction budget, we had to decide what a person genuinely needed to answer, and what the machine could read from context (location, weather, traffic, time) without asking.
+Deciding what to ask vs. what to inferThe hardest design question wasn’t the recommendation algorithm — it was the question flow.
+With a 30-second target for the full interaction, we had to decide what a person genuinely needed to answer, and what the machine could read from context (location, weather, traffic, time) without asking.
 Every question we kept had to justify being there.

-Research that changed the product same-day We were in the field Saturday afternoon and had findings reflected in the prototype by Saturday evening.
-The children question wasn't in the original design — tourists told us group composition mattered, and it went into the next prototype on the spot.
+Research that changed the product same-dayWe were in the field Saturday afternoon and had findings reflected in the prototype by Saturday evening.
+The “Are you traveling with children?” question wasn’t in the original design — tourists told us group composition mattered, and it went into the next prototype on the spot.

-Field research without infrastructure No screener, no lab, no preparation time beyond that morning.
-We built an interview guide, went to Kyoto Station and Nishiki Market, and talked to real people with paper prototypes.
+Field research without infrastructureNo screener, no lab, no preparation time beyond that morning.
+We built an interview guide, went to Kyoto Station and Nishiki Market, and talked to real people with prototypes.